 Try to understand how you get to a given result.

-Let them ask you a mental arithmetic question and see how you can apply your new formula.
+ask you a mental arithmetic question and see how you can apply your new formula.

 Each time you do this comprehension activity, you’ll activate part of your memory and